-The International Auditing and Assurance Standards Board (IAASB) is currently working on a project to develop an overarching standard for assurance on sustainability reporting, leveraging its existing assurance standards on non-financial information (International Standard on Assurance Engagements (ISAE) 3000 is equivalent to Canadian Standard on Assurance Engagements (CSAE) 3000), extended external reporting (EER) non-authoritative guidance, and the ISAs, that can be used globally by all assurance professionals.
+The International Auditing and Assurance Standards Board (IAASB) is currently working on a project to develop an overarching standard for assurance on sustainability reporting, proposed International Standard on Sustainability Assurance (ISSA) 5000, General Requirements for Sustainability Assurance Engagements.
+In its development, the IAASB has leveraged its existing assurance standards on non-financial information (International Standard on Assurance Engagements (ISAE) 3000 is equivalent to Canadian Standard on Assurance Engagements (CSAE) 3000), extended external reporting (EER) non-authoritative guidance, and the ISAs, that can be used globally by all assurance professionals.
 See the IAASB project page for the status of its activities.

 - conducting outreach activities on the challenges practitioners face when providing assurance over sustainability information (both stand-alone reporting and reporting integrated within the financial statements);

 - listening and contributing to international deliberations on this topic, including participating in National Standard Setters (NSS) discussions;